sheysyn/NFS_UGs_and_MW_clutch_trainer/README.md

 >You can still use the game's default gear change buttons (which is easier during drag races), and they don't require holding the clutch.

-# What does it do?
+# What does it do

->Activating clutch shifts your gear to Neutral while you can still change gears in the background.
+>Activating clutch shifts your car's gear to Neutral while you can still change gears in the background.

 >Releasing the clutch shifts back to whatever gear you moved your shift to.

->It also remove delay between shifts.
+>It also removes delay between shifts.

-# Notes.
+# Notes

 >Try not to overlap your in-game keybinds with script keybinds.